authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 * Enable the authors of MUAs to display meaningful indicators associated with the Domain Owner to recipients of authenticated email.
 * Provide mechanisms to prevent attempts by malicious Domain Owners to fraudulently represent messages from their domains as originating with other entities.
 * Work at Internet Scale.
+* Encourage the adoption of Email Authentication Best Practices.

 Security     {#security}
 ------------